pmatulis/maas-one/README.md

     virsh net-list --all

-OPTIONAL: Use ZFS pools with extra disks
-(or some other way to optimise the disk sub-system)
+> **Optional**: Use ZFS pools with extra disks (or some other way to optimise the disk sub-system).
 If choosing ZFS like this, perform the steps in `zfs-pools.txt` now.

 Create the libvirt networks: